 - Bilt is only for rent payments, so other categories of payments would still require Plastiq or another bill pay service.

-- If you can't meet those requirements, you must pay using The Bilt Mastercard®.
+- If you can't meet those requirements, you must pay using Bilt Mastercard (and there's a maximum of 100,000 points per year earned from rent).

-At this point, the comparison on paying rent via Bilt vs Plastiq comes down to the following decision factors:
+At this point, the comparison of paying rent via Bilt or Plastiq comes down to the following decision factors:

 - Can you meet the minimum spending requirement on your new credit card without Plastiq?
 If so, paying your rent via Bilt saves money.